1. User organization —The entity that has engaged a service organization

-Effective May 2017, the new service organization reporting standard is Statement on Standards for Attestation Engagements (SSAE) No. 18. supersedes the SSAE 16, and other SSAE, AT Standards.
-The earlier standard was Statement on Auditing Standards SAS 70 concerning the professional guidance on performing the service auditor's examination for Service Organizations.
-This was In line with the global standard called the International Standard on Assurance Engagements (ISAE) 3402 issued by the International Auditing and Assurance Standards Board (IAASB).
+Effective May 2017, the new Service Organization Controls(SOC), reporting standard is now the Statement on Standards for Attestation Engagements (SSAE) No. 18.
+This supersedes the SSAE 16, and other SSAE, AT Standards.
+The legacy standard was Statement on Auditing Standards SAS 70 concerning the professional guidance on performing the service auditor's examination for Service Organizations.
+This was in line with the global standard called the International Standard on Assurance Engagements (ISAE) 3402 issued by the International Auditing and Assurance Standards Board (IAASB).

 The new SSAE 18 standard is pronounced by the American institute of certified public accountant (AICPA) for use of all attest engagements including for a service organization.
 The SSAE 18 –SOC criteria are used to evaluate the internal control environment of a service organization as part of a financial statement audit of the user organization under AT-C 320.
 SOC now stands for “System and Organization Controls”.
 Formerly it was “Service Organization Controls”.
 The Service Auditor is to report on Controls implemented and/or operating effectively at the Service Organization.